 - Pubic distortion

 - Allergic reactions

 Much similar to an Arm Reduction a Thigh Lift, or reduction, is removing the excess skin and tissue that may result from ageing or dramatic weight loss.
-If appropriate this surgery can be preformed with other elective surgeries such as liposuction to gain a desired effect.
+If appropriate this surgery can be performed with other elective surgeries such as liposuction to gain the desired effect.

 About Our Plastic Surgeon – Dr Patrick Briggs FRCS (Plast)

 Dr Patrick Briggs offers high quality, natural-looking plastic and cosmetic surgery results and is vastly experienced in Breast, Body and Face Surgery having performed over 4500 Surgeries in private practice.
 With world-wide expertise Dr Patrick Briggs is an expert in breast, face and body surgery for men and women.